grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/add-backend-component.md

 ## Add a custom endpoint to your app plugin

+Here's how to add a `ServeMux` or `CallResource` endpoint to your app plugin.

 ### ServeMux (recommended)

-Your scaffoled app plugin already has a default CallResource that uses [ServeMux](https://pkg.go.dev/net/http#ServeMux).
+Your scaffolded app plugin already has a default `CallResource` that uses [`ServeMux`](https://pkg.go.dev/net/http#ServeMux).
 It looks like this:

 ```go title="app.go"
 type App struct {